vre-hub/zenodo-jupyterlab-extension/docs/documentation/frontend.md

 This houses the entire extension.
 Given the nature of `@lumino/widgets/Widget`, this component is defined without `React`, though the `SideBarPanel` which is a sub-component that contains the all of the content of the widget is developed with `React` as are all futher sub-components.

 #### `constructor(app: @jupyterlab/application/JupyterFrontEnd)`
 Extends the super type's constructor, as well as defines the app associated with the widget as the passed app (notably, the one that is active).
-Three properties are also defined and initialized that dei
+Three properties are also defined and initialized that describe which section (Login, Search, or Upload) are showing when the extension is initially loaded.